-Instead, what you want to do is run the outside of the cup or mold under warm water for a few seconds.
-They’ll pop right out!
+Instead, what I do is run the outside of the cup or mold under warm water for a few seconds.
+Then the treats will pop right out!

-Love this recipe?
+Love our goat milk treats for dogs recipe?
 You should check out these posts, too:

 Take the BEST Photo of Your Dog